 Taboo is kind of like a fast-paced, verbal version of charades.
 To play, you need enough people to divide into two teams with two or more people each.
-Once you’re on teams, you pick a card from the deck that says a word or phrase and you try getting your team to guess what it is.
+Once you’re on teams, you pick a card from the deck that says a word or phrase and you have to try to get your team to guess what it is.
 The challenge is you are under a strict time limit and can’t give any obvious clues.
 Whichever team guesses the most words correctly wins.

 #3: Bowl of Nouns

 - Have everyone write a noun on a piece of paper and fold it in half.
-Then they drop it in the bowl at the center of the table.
-Then split everyone into two or three teams.
+They should drop it in the bowl at the center of the table.
+Split into 2 or 3 teams.

 - Round #2: Same bowl, same nouns, same teams.
 This time it is charades.
 Each team has to act out the card for their team members –it’s kind of a game of memory in this way.
 Count up how many each team gets.

 - Round #3: This last one is the hardest and it’s when each team has to think of one word to trigger or remind their team of the word.
 Count up how many each team gets.

 The Best Games for Old Friends

 Do you have an old group of friends or family and you want to try out something new?
 These games are great for old friends to share new laughs.

 #1: Code Names

 Get together 2-8 of your friends to bring out your inner spies with this fun and challenging word game.

 When you play the game you’ll divide into two teams and on each team, one person is chosen to be the spymaster who knows the secret identities of 25 secret agents aka words on the table.